-When MID server does auto upgrade, it fail to copy wrapper-windows-x86-64.exe, activation.jar or other files from temp to agent folder.
-The UPGRADE LOG section of the wrapper log is output from the temporary upgrade service, and suggests Windows and/or Antivirus software is holding on to files too long, or has them locked.
+When a MID server does an auto upgrade, the temporary upgrade service can fail to copy wrapper-windows-x86-64.exe, activation.jar or other files from the temp to agent folder.
+The UPGRADE LOG section of the wrapper log is output from the temporary upgrade service, and suggests something - e.g. Windows and/or Antivirus software - is holding on to files too long, or has them locked.

 Steps to Reproduce